shailenmishra/teaching-docs/engl1j/schedule.md

 - In-class time to work on P3 - Rough Draft
 - Get help from your instructor and peers and get any questions answered

+{: .homework }
-> Homework: Submit P3 - Rough Draft by Apr 23
+> Submit P3 - Rough Draft by Apr 23

 ### Apr 23

 - No class, rather students will meet with me for individual conferences for 20 minutes to receive feedback on their rough draft.
 Conference is mandatory for each student and will be held on Apr 25 and 26.
 Sign-up sheet will be provided in due time.

+{: .homework }
-> Homework: Submit P3 - Peer Feedback by Apr 27
+> Submit P3 - Peer Feedback by Apr 27

 ## Week 15